oztrkoguz/SubtitleAI/README.md

-**Note: This is a prototype and further development is planned to enhance its features and capabilities.**
+**Note: The project is currently under active development and will be further enhanced with new features over time.**

 ## Features